 Industry standard tree surgery training courses followed by independent assessment.
 Comprehensive training, in chainsaw maintenance, crosscutting.
 Tree felling up to 380mm diameter is covered together with felling techniques for more scenarios.
 More time spent in practice.
 Suitable for those intending to be regular chainsaw operators and also a requirement to progress through further training units.

-No – it’s all available to hire at modest costs (please advise before course) and it can be useful to try a range of equipment before committing your own money.
+No – it’s all available to hire at modest costs (please advise before booking your course) and it can be useful to try a range of equipment before committing your own money.
 Some items of PPE really are personal and for modest cost would be worth getting in your size – such as gloves.

 Lantra Awards Basic Chainsaw courses and NPTC assessments CS30, 31 and 32 all have a 15” guide bar as the standard size.
 Up to guidebar length means a tree when de-buttressed with a diameter at ground level of around 15” or 380mm.
 Small variations are acceptable, (in the NPTC assessment at the Assessors discretion) it’s probably not worth spending on a new bar & chain unless they are in poor condition and you would have had to replace them anyway.